govindKAG/vim-notes/vim notes.md

 - when in insert mode use shift + enter to enter a line above the current line and stay exactly where you are.

+- use ctrl + x ctrl + f to enter file completion mode.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.